 The fee for this training program is $250 and includes all materials and worksheets.
-Participants should expect to commit approximately 10 CE hours to completing this training program.
+Participants should expect to commit approximately 10 CE hours to complete this training program.
 In addition, case studies and other case-relevant materials are provided for training purposes.
-Throughout the training program there will be quizzes that must be passed with a 70% in order to advance in the course.
+Throughout the training program, there are quizzes that must be passed with a 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This Report Writing for Forensic Evaluation is relevant for professionals who want to obtain or strengthen skills in report writing; including those involved in civil and criminal forensic mental health assessment, forensic inpatient, human resources social services, community settings, and those who work at the intersection of clinical psychology and law.
 This training program is for beginner, intermediate, and advanced level clinicians.

 Upon completion of this course, participants should be able to:

 – Describe the primary purposes of reports and affidavits that summarize their forensic evaluations – Describe the different functions of reports and affidavits – Describe common legal requirements of reports summarizing forensic psychological examinations – Describe APA’s ethics code and forensic practice guidelines shape reports summarizing forensic psychological evaluations – Describe 3 reasons to include competing hypotheses, disconfirmatory data, and alternative explanations in their reports – Practice writing reports that distinguish case facts and their inferences and opinions – Describe 2 ways to describe psychological test results in their reports – Describe definitions for various psychological constructs using language that is understandable to a lay audience and – Describe common report writing errors